Debian

 TLP and ThinkPad-related packages below are available via the official Debian repositories.

-Newer TLP packages may be provided via Debian backports.
-Add the following line to your /etc/apt/sources.list:
+Newer TLP packages are provided via Debian backports.
+Add a new file /etc/apt/sources.list.d/debian-backports.sources:

 Replace DIST with the codename of your installed Debian version.